 Get a bird’s eye view of the amazing things that the body is capable of

 Of the many tips and suggestions throughout this book, please remember the most important concept: it takes a team to function optimally in the OR.

 Every aspect of care that we discuss involves and impacts more than one person.
 When everyone works together, the OR is a well-tuned symphony.
-We each have our solo moment(s) to be in the spotlight, but even when ...
+We each have our solo moment(s) to be in the spotlight, ...